Tearsheet

 AI Analysis | Feedback

-C. Taylor Pickett Chief Executive Officer
+C. Taylor Pickett, Chief Executive Officer, Director

-Robert O. Stephenson Chief Financial Officer
+Robert O. Stephenson, Chief Financial Officer

-Matthew P. Gourmand President
+Matthew P. Gourmand, President

-Vikas Gupta Chief Investment Officer
+Vikas Gupta, Chief Investment Officer

 Mr. Gupta was appointed Chief Investment Officer in January 2025.
-He joined Omega Healthcare Investors in July 2011 and most recently served as Senior Vice President of Acquisitions & Development as of April 2015.
-From 2003 to July 2011, Mr. Gupta held various roles at CapitalSource Finance, where he oversaw a portfolio of healthcare assets.
-He currently serves on the Board of Directors for the Foundation for International Medical Relief of Children (“FIMRC”) and the National Investment Center for Seniors Housing & Care (“NIC”), and is on the Executive Board for the American Seniors Housing Association (“ASHA”).
+He joined Omega in July 2011 and served as Senior Vice President of Acquisitions & Development from April 2015.
+From 2003 to July 2011, Mr. Gupta held various roles at CapitalSource Finance, including Vice President, where he managed a portfolio of healthcare assets.

-Neal A. Ballew Chief Accounting Officer
+Neal A. Ballew, SVP, Chief Accounting Officer

 AI Analysis | Feedback